teemtee/tmt/docs/contribute.rst

 Provision Methods
 ------------------------------------------------------------------

-Tests which exercise various provision methods should use the ``PROVISION_METHODS`` environment variable to select which provision methods they can utilize during their execution.
-This variable is likely to have ``local`` set as the default value to execute directly on the test runner as the default scenario.
+Tests which exercise multiple provision methods should use the ``PROVISION_HOW`` environment variable to select which provision method should be exercised during their execution.
+This variable is likely to have ``local`` set as the default value in the test script to execute directly on the test runner as the default scenario.
+If a test does not support the ``local`` provision method make sure to use the ``provision-only`` tag so that the test in question is excluded from the regular plans.

 The following tags can be used to enable given test under the respective provision method plan: